 When a player is repeatedly damaging his brand on social media – whether it’s struggling to hold back when they’re baited by a troll or posting when they’re emotional or intoxicated – their agent or publicist will sometimes try to get them off of social media and have a PR person run their account instead.
 That way, they still have a social-media presence and can use it to promote their foundation events or basketball camps, send out sponsored content and post positive messages.
 However, this sometimes upsets players who understandably don’t want to be censored.
 Sometimes, the content that the PR person posts also irritates the player.
 One agent shared a story of a player was mad because after several outbursts, a PR person was assigned to run his account.
 However, this PR person was a middle-aged, white woman who would act like the player and tweet positive things after games.
 The player argued that she sounded nothing like him and it was making him look bad (and some of his teammates were making fun of him).
 However, the agency was just trying to do damage control and rehabilitate his online image.

-Longform, Evergreen, Featured, Top, Brandon Paul, Caron Butler, Corey Brewer, Garrett Temple, Jamal Crawford, Joe Smith, Jordan Crawford, Jusuf Nurkic, LeBron James, Lonzo Ball, Myles Turner, Quinn Cook, Rudy Gobert, Shane Larkin, Trevor Booker
+Longform, Evergreen, Top, Brandon Paul, Caron Butler, Corey Brewer, Garrett Temple, Jamal Crawford, Joe Smith, Jordan Crawford, Jusuf Nurkic, LeBron James, Lonzo Ball, Myles Turner, Quinn Cook, Rudy Gobert, Shane Larkin, Trevor Booker